cellog/ion-router/README.md

 ### Extending the example: asynchronous state loading

 What if we are loading the todo list from a database?
-There will be a short delay while the list is loaded, and the UI state will simply be undefined.
-Better is to inform the user that the UI is in a transition state with a loading component.
+There will be a short delay while the list is loaded, and the user will just see an empty list of todos.
+If they add a todo, the todo id could suddenly conflict with todos the user creates, which would erase them on the database load.
+Better is to display a different component while loading.

-To implement this with our router, you need:
+To implement this with our router, you will use:

  1. a loading component that will be displayed when the todos are loading
- 2. a "toggle" that is used to switch on/off display of a component or its loading component
+ 2. a "Toggle" higher order component that is used to switch on/off display of a component or its loading component
  3. an asynchronous program to load the todos from the database.
  4. an additional way of marking whether state is loaded or not in the store, and actions and reducer code to capture this state.